 Migrating the UAMN Cultural Collections Information into Arctos

-With the help of a $149,999 grant from the Institute of Museum and Library Serivices (IMLS), the departments of Ethnology & History and Archaeology are working to move our collections data from an outdated, in-house database (4D), to Arctos, a fully-online, multi-disciplinary collection management information system developed and operated by UAMN and currently used by six of the other eight departments at the Museum.
-The project is scheduled to be completed by October 1, 2015.
+With the help of a $149,999 grant from the Institute of Museum and Library Serivices (IMLS), the departments of Ethnology & History and Archaeology have completed the move of our collections data from an outdated, in-house database (4D), to Arctos, a fully-online, multi-disciplinary collection management information system developed and operated by UAMN and currently used by six of the other eight departments at the Museum.
+The project was completed by October 1, 2015.